razvanperial/weatherApp/README.md

 # Weather App
 Mobile Weather Application written in flutter dart, using API callings for forecast information, current time, sunset and sunrise time at a specific location.

-Visit https://youtu.be/F1BLXm8EG1s to see the full usage of this app.

 Functionalities being used:

 - Dependencies: